 Dragon Ball Super loves to mix in strange western influenced references.
-From using werewolf references or a Winnie The Pooh like characters, there is many Easter eggs for western culture.
+From using werewolf references or a Winnie The Pooh like character, there is many Easter eggs for western culture.
 One of the most known facts of this is the vegetable related names of primary characters, the Saiyans.

 It is well known that many of the character names are silly in Dragon Ball Z. But one of the funniest play on names starts in Dragon Ball Z. This is when Goku discovers members of his home planet, Planet Vegeta, and his birth name.
 Vegeta, a twist on the word vegetable, is a hint at all the names.
 Most true Saiyans are named after some type of vegetable, or edible greens.
 Here is a few examples.

 Prince Vegeta – Vegetable

 It makes since that Vegeta is names after the word Vegetable.
 He is the named prince of his home planet.
 So this name gives him kind of a Saiyan royalty.

 It seems Goku’s birth name from Planet Vegeta is another random vegetable.
 Kakarot is his true name, and is a twist on the word carrot.
 I find this mildly funny, considering Goku is always wearing his orange suit.

 Broly – Broccoli

 Broly is one of the most powerful Saiyans to ever exist.
 Yet his name is no different than the others.
 Broly, which is short for the English word broccoli, is also named after a vegetable.
 His name also is relative to his dad’s, being they are both stalk-like green vegetable

 (Whats really cool is Broly is now cannon thanks to